Amarone: Process

 Grapes are harvested ripe in the first two weeks of October, by carefully choosing bunches having fruits not too close to each other, to let the air flow.
 Grapes are allowed to dry, traditionally on bamboo racks (arele in local dialect) but more commonly in plastic or wooden crates.
 This process is called appassimento or rasinate (to dry and shrivel) in Italian.
 This concentrates the remaining sugars and flavours thanks to the water evaporation and is similar to the production of French vin de paille.
 The pomace left over from pressing off the Amarone is used in the production of ripasso Valpolicellas.

 Modern Amarone is produced in special drying chambers under controlled conditions.
 This approach minimizes the amount of handling of the grapes and helps prevent the onset of Botrytis cinerea.
 In Amarone, the quality of the grape skin is a primary concern, as that component brings the tannins, color, and intensity of flavor to the wine.
 The process of desiccation not only concentrates the juices within the grape, but also increases the skin contact of the grapes.
 The drying process creates a polymerization of the tannins in the skin that contributes to the overall balance of the finished wine.

 Typically, the length of the drying process is 120 days, but varies according to producer and the quality of the harvest.
 The most evident consequence of this process is the loss of weight: 35 to 45% for Corvina grapes, 30 to 40% for Molinara, and 27 to 40% for Rondinella.
 Following the drying process that is completed during the end of January or beginning of February, the grapes are crushed and go through a dry, low temperature fermentation process that may last up to 30 or 50 days.
 The reduced water content can slow down the fermentation process, increasing the risk of spoilage and potential wine faults, such as high volatile acidity.
 After fermentation, the wine must undergo a period of ageing of at least 2 years (calculated from 1 January of the year following the harvest).
-The ageing process takes place in wooden barrels, traditionally in big oak casks but also tonneaux (500 lt) or barriques (225 lt) made of either French or Slavonian oak can be used.
+The ageing process takes place in wooden barrels, traditionally in big oak casks, but tonneaux (500 lt) or barriques (225 lt) made of either French or Slavonian oak can be used.